-- Film Director – Your central role is to lead your team of production staff, talents, and creative crew in creating a cohesive film.
+- Film Director – Your central role is to lead your team of film production staff, talents, and creative crew in creating a cohesive film.
 As you spearhead such a project, you will need to communicate your ideas and vision to the broader team.
 You will need to continually check the scripts, camera angles, acting, shoot locations, and video editing.
-The average pay of a film director is around $69,500 per year.
-Here are the skills required for you to be a great film director:
+The average pay of a film director is between $79,000 to $206,860 per year within the film industry today.
+Here are the practical and technical skills required for you to be a great film director:

 - Creative taste